olearyf/rLaunchBot/README.md

 - adding in the ability to reply to a launch with 'Remind me!' and have the bot DM you 1 hour before the launch occurs
 - descriptions for launches that have them
 - tweet random rocket facts
+- consolidate into one master script - for now it's easier to have modular scripts I can tinker with!